Joey451-OG/YT-Download/README.md

 $ git clone https://www.github.com/Joey451-OG/YT-Download
 ```

-If you have followed suggested changes for linux users, clone the repo then replace `YT Download.py` and `main.py` in `/home/YOUR_USERNAME_HERE/bin/` with the updated files.
+If you have followed suggested changes for linux users, clone the repo then replace `YT Download.py` and `main.py` in `~/bin/` with the updated files.
 Now start following the [suggested changes for linux users](#suggested-changes-for-linux-users) instructions.
 Stop after you `chmod` the `YT-Download.py` script.
+>Note:
+>If you get the error: `KeyError: 'version'` when running the script, you'll need to replace the config file in `~/bin` with the new one in the repo (only 1.3.0 and earlier).

 ## User Manual
 After installing the program with the .msi or `winget`, open YT Download.